mpenet/casyn/README.md

 schema allow their automatic decoding though.
 If you want the read/write behavior to be symetrical just use `:bytes` as schema type and handle this on your side.

-#### TimeUUIDs

-TimeUUIDs are supported from [tardis](https://github.com/mpenet/tardis), you will need to use its API to create Type 1 UUIDs, from there encoding/decoding is automatic.

-#### Joda Time

-Joda time support is available, you need to require/use `qbits.casyn.codecs.joda-time`, and use `:date-time` in your schemas.

 #### Composite types